AdaCore/RecordFlux/doc/Language-Reference.md

 #### Static Semantics

 An array consists of a number of elements with similar type.
 Only message types can be used as element type.
-When an array is used in a message type, its bit length has to be specified by a length expression.
+When an array is used in a message type, its bit length has to be specified by a length aspect.

 #### Example